MHUS25/GIVEit-frontend/README.md

 - [Here](https://medium.com/giveit-blog) is our blog that we updated with regular posts.

 ## Installing and running the app locally

+**
+Please note: if running the application locally, you must have a Google Maps API key set in `.env.local`.
+This is to prevent unauthorized use of our Google Maps API developer key.
+If you would like to provide your own key, store the key in `.env.local`, and name the key `REACT_APP_MAPS_API_KEY`.
+See the [React docs](https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables) for more information.
+**

 First, clone this repository.
 Then check for dependencies with npm or yarn, and run a development server: